 So can you build muscle and strength as a senior if you’ve never lifted weights in your youth?
-Of course you can!
+Very likely, you can!
 Presuming you are otherwise relatively healthy.

-The truth is that while aging does make the process slower, seniors will benefit greatly from strength training and can improve muscle strength significantly.
+The truth is that while aging does make the process slower, seniors will usually benefit greatly from strength training and can improve muscle strength significantly.

 You might not be aware but the vast majority of strength improvement in people who have never done training before happens in the first 6 months or so of active training.

-After that, the progression slows down and it takes years and years of work to build big and bulky muscles even when you are young.
-But for health reasons, it’s enough to do progressive training for a few months and then just maintain that strength level.
+After that, the progression slows down and it takes years and years of work to build big and bulky muscles you see in magazines and TV.
+But for health reasons, it’s usually enough to do progressive training for a few months and then just maintain that strength level.

 It’s always important to talk with a doctor when starting a new exercise routine to rule out any contraindications.
 Also if you are not comfortable learning exercises on your own, you should consider hiring a professional to guide you.

-It’s possible to injure yourself if you don’t know what you are doing.
+It’s possible to injure yourself with strength training if you don’t know what you are doing.
 So start light and easy and ask for help if you have any doubts.